pret/pokefirered/README.md

  - **Move tutors & gift TMs:** Move tutors give the player a random TM instead.
 Purchasable, winnable, and gift TMs are randomized.

 Other changes:
  - Faster movement and text.
- - Physical/special split.
+Hold B to use normal walking speed.
- - Gen IV HG/SS learnsets (though some moves aren't implemented properly).
+ - Gen IV HG/SS learnsets.
+Many Gen IV moves aren't implemented properly, and instead have the same effect as Metronome.
  - Starter Pokémon are randomized based on the game seed.
 There is still one grass, water, and fire starter, and they will be chosen from the gen 1-3 starters.
  - Gym leaders give the player Rare Candy in addition to a TM upon earning a badge.
  - Overworld Pokémon (e.g. Snorlax, Articuno) can't be caught.
+ - Physical/special split.
  - Gift Pokémon are replaced with Unowns.
  - Game Corner prize Pokémon are replaced with baby Pokémon.
  - The Department Store vitamin desk now sells select battle items instead (notably excluding Choice Band).
 See full list [here](https://github.com/alecwshearer/poke-challenge/blob/master/data/maps/CeladonCity_DepartmentStore_5F/scripts.inc).